Home·Injury Recovery

-Injury recovery shouldn't just mean "getting back to normal."
-Most conventional rehabilitation focuses on the injured tissue in isolation-strengthening specific muscles, reducing local inflammation, managing pain until symptoms subside.
+Injury recovery should not just mean "getting back to normal."
+Most conventional rehabilitation focuses on the injured tissue in isolation, strengthening specific muscles, reducing local inflammation, managing pain until symptoms subside.
 But this approach misses the bigger picture: why did you get injured in the first place?
 What patterns set you up for that injury?
 And how can you return not just to your previous state, but to something better?

 At Rock Your Body, injury recovery means more than treating symptoms.
 We investigate the structural and movement factors that contributed to your injury.
 We address compensations throughout your body, not just at the injury site.
 We restore optimal function and build resilience against re-injury.
-The goal isn't just recovery-it's coming back stronger, more balanced, and less vulnerable than before.
+The goal is not just recovery.
+It is coming back stronger, more balanced, and less vulnerable than before.

-Whether you're recovering from a sports injury, car accident, surgical procedure, or chronic overuse pattern, our approach combines Structural Integration to address fascial restrictions and alignment issues, with Movement Education to retrain dysfunctional patterns and build robust function.
+Whether you are recovering from a sports injury, car accident, surgical procedure, or chronic overuse pattern, our approach combines Structural Integration to address fascial restrictions and alignment issues, with Movement Education to retrain dysfunctional patterns and build robust function.
 We work with your body's natural healing capacity, supporting complete recovery.

-Your rotator cuff didn't tear randomly-it had been compensating for restrictions elsewhere in your shoulder girdle, gradually weakening under abnormal stress.
-Your IT band didn't suddenly start hurting-it had been working overtime to stabilize a hip that wasn't functioning properly.
-Your Achilles tendonitis didn't appear from nowhere-it developed as your foot and ankle mechanics deteriorated over time.
+Your rotator cuff did not tear randomly.
+It had been compensating for restrictions elsewhere in your shoulder girdle, gradually weakening under abnormal stress.
+Your IT band did not suddenly start hurting.
+It had been working overtime to stabilize a hip that was not functioning properly.
+Your Achilles tendonitis did not appear from nowhere.
+It developed as your foot and ankle mechanics deteriorated over time.

 Most injuries are the predictable outcome of accumulated structural imbalances and movement compensations.
-Something in your body wasn't working optimally, so other structures took up the slack.
+Something in your body was not working optimally, so other structures took up the slack.
 Eventually, those compensating structures break down under excessive demand.
-If you only treat the injured tissue without addressing why it was overloaded, you're setting yourself up for re-injury or problems elsewhere.
+If you only treat the injured tissue without addressing why it was overloaded, you are setting yourself up for re-injury or problems elsewhere.

 This is where our whole-body, structural approach excels.
-We don't just work on your injured shoulder, knee, or back-we investigate your entire structure and movement patterns.
+We do not just work on your injured shoulder, knee, or back.
+We investigate your entire structure and movement patterns.
 We find and release the restrictions, imbalances, and compensations that created excessive stress on the injured area.
 We restore balanced function throughout your body, not just local symptom relief.

 Recovery begins with comprehensive assessment.
 We evaluate not just your injury, but your entire structural and movement pattern.
 How is your body compensating?
 What restrictions exist throughout your structure?
 What movement habits contributed to the injury?
 This investigation reveals the complete picture and guides our approach.